Bhushan-24/Bhushan-24/README.md

 ### Hey all 👋
-This is Bhushan, a Jr.Data scientist in Python,  python developer.
+This is Sreeram, a Jr.Data scientist in Python,  python developer.
 An Undergraduate Student as well.

 I'm an Enthusiastic ✨Machine-learning Engineer & Data-Scientist✨